stowball/quench-vue/README.md

     template: 'local',
   }
 };
-components = createComponentTemplates(app, components); // Convert and add templates to your components var template = createAppTemplate(appEl); // createAppTemplate has to be called after createComponentTemplates
+components = createComponentTemplates(appEl, components); // Convert and add templates to your components var template = createAppTemplate(appEl); // createAppTemplate has to be called after createComponentTemplates

 var app = new Vue({